 - 1. Application for Initial Certification.
-The procedures for application for initial certification are specified in § 7-201.
 In addition to the requirements of ACJA § 7-201(E), the applicant shall meet the following requirements: - a.
 Fingerprinting.
 A.R.S. § 8-134(K) provides: "In carrying out the provisions of this section the supreme court shall require applicants for a confidential intermediary certificate to furnish fingerprints and the supreme court shall obtain criminal history record information pursuant to § 41-1750." - b.
 Initial Training.
 The division staff shall provide initial training for confidential intermediary applicants no less than one time per year.
 The training shall consist of a minimum of twelve hours of instruction.
 All applicants for initial certification shall attend the entire initial training session. - c.
 Fees.
 An applicant shall pay the fees for certification specified in subsection (K). - 2.
 Qualifications for Initial Certification.
-In addition to the requirements of ACJA § 7-201, Aan applicant for certification as a confidential intermediary shall meet the following criteria minimum qualifications to qualify for application for certification and be: - a.
+In addition to the requirements of ACJA § 7-201, an applicant for certification as a confidential intermediary shall meet the following minimum qualifications and be: - a.
 21 years of age or more; - b.
-A citizen of the United States or legal resident; and
+A citizen of the United States or legal resident; and - c.
+In compliance with all requirements for application for initial certification pursuant to ACJA § 7-201 and subsection (E). - 3.
+Examination.
+In addition to the requirements of ACJA § 7-201(E), the division staff shall administer the examination no less than one time per year in conjunction with the initial training.